-II.5 Detail of the bronze decoration in front of the central panel on the Castro chariot in Figure II.3.
+II.4 Detail of the hub of the Castro chariot in Figure II.3.
+The wood was originally coated with bronze.
 Photograph: Marcello Bellisario shows the simple design of the rails: A forked branch is set in the center of the curve of the floor frame, and its two extensions are bent at the sides and positioned to form two symmetrical curves.
 A second forked branch is positioned at the sides, vertical to the axle, and its extensions form a forward-facing elbow bend.
 The diagram illustrates the passenger area, which is created by stretching leather over the lower and central parts of the space beneath the railings; the space left between the curved branches creates a handhold for mounting the vehicle.
 Straps fan down from the tops of the curves to keep the leather covering taut.
 Proof that this system was used is provided by cases where the covering is kept taut by metal frames, and the leather straps, which otherwise have no function, are replaced by small metal rods.
-Examples of version A are the war chariot from the Tomba dei Carri tumulus in Populonia (Figure II.13) and the Capua vehicle (parade chariot?), while the war chariot from the Barberini Tomb at Praeneste represents version B. 18
+Examples of version A are the war chariot from the Tomba dei Carri tumulus in Populonia (Figure II.13) and the Capua vehicle (parade chariot?), while the war chariot from the Barberini Tomb at Praeneste represents version B.18